rmbw74/BangazonApi/README.md

 "lastActive": <string>
 }
 ```
-*firstName = Customer First Name
++firstName = Customer First Name

-*lastName = Customer last name
++lastName = Customer last name

-*lastActive = the date that the customer was last active in the system
++lastActive = the date that the customer was last active in the system
 ### PUT
 Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```